PlutoTramble/Video-Enhancement/README.md

 ## Installation
 ### Dependencies
-* Has only have been tested on Ubuntu and its derivative
+* Has only have been tested on Linux
 * Python 3
   * opencv2
 * ffmpeg